-Now more than ever, there is an increased demand for college educated workers.
-Yet a degree remains elusive for the low income populations across the US, particularly those living in the inner city.
+Now more than ever, there is an increased demand for college-educated workers.
+Yet a degree remains elusive for the low-income populations across the US, particularly those living in the inner city.
 The systems to support these students through high school and while in college are not yet effective at ensuring an acceptable level of completion.
-Bottom Line has provided critical support and guidance to low-income and first-generation college students since 1997 to address these very challenges.
+Bottom Line has provided critical support and guidance to first-generation college students from low-income backgrounds since 1997 to address these very challenges.

 Bottom Line was founded on the belief that students need a mentor and a guide during the college application process and throughout college to succeed.
 By providing consistent one-on-one support, Bottom Line Advisors have ensured that thousands of degree-aspiring students had the expert advice and relationship-based support they deserve to select a best-fit, affordable college, complete their degrees, and enter the workforce with minimal debt.

-Only 49% of low-income students go to college immediately after high school, compared to 79% of high-income students.
+Only 49% of students from low-income backgrounds go to college immediately after high school, compared to 79% of students from high-income backgrounds.

-With the college application and financial aid processes becoming increasingly complex and college tuition costs constantly rising, getting in to and affording college is a challenge.
+With the college application and financial aid processes becoming increasingly complex and college tuition costs constantly rising, getting into and affording college is a challenge.
 Students who aspire to be the first in their families to earn a bachelor's degree often have access to even fewer resources.
 They are more likely to attend high schools that lack advanced coursework and have untenably large student-to-counselor ratios.

 Nationally, fewer than 56% of students who enter college intending to earn a bachelor's degree graduate within six years.